First Italian War of Independence: Crossing the Mincio River (8–27 April 1848)

-Since all the bridges over the Mincio were still held by the Austrian rear-guard, on 8 April, general Bava ordered the divisions of general d'Arvillars to seize the Bridge at Goito.
-After sharp clashes, during which the Austrian engineers managed to partially demolish the bridge, regiments of the Bersaglieri and the Royal Sardinian Navy managed to break through to the other bank.
-The engagement came to be known as the Battle of Goito bridge (la Battaglia del Ponte di Goito).Around 4pm the work of the Piedmontese engineers, enabled the passage of another 3 battalions, while the Austrians withdrew to Villafranca.
-In this first clash of the war, colonel Alessandro La Marmora, founder of the bersaglieri, was seriously wounded.
+Since all the bridges over the Mincio were still held by the Austrian rear-guard, on 8 April, General Bava ordered the divisions of General d'Arvillars to seize the Bridge at Goito.
+After sharp clashes, during which the Austrian engineers managed to partially demolish the bridge, Bersaglieri battalions and the Royal Sardinian Navy managed to break through to the other bank.
+The engagement came to be known as the Battle of Goito Bridge (la Battaglia del Ponte di Goito).Around 4pm the work of the Piedmontese engineers, enabled the passage of another 3 battalions, while the Austrians withdrew to Villafranca.
+In this first clash of the war, Colonel Alessandro La Marmora, founder of the Bersaglieri, was seriously wounded.

 On 9 April, the Piedmontese took control of the bridge at Monzambano to the north.
 On 11 April, the Austrians finally abandoned the east bank of the Mincio and withdrew to Verona.
 The Piedmontese occupied Valeggio.

 Further east, on 17 April, the new Austrian army under Nugent crossed the Isonzo with two goals: to reinforce Radetzky and to reoccupy Veneto.
 On 23 April, Nugent entered Udine.
 Meanwhile, on 26 April, half the Piedmontese army crossed the Mincio.
 Two days later, another two divisions crossed and the whole army was deployed in an arc to blockade Peschiera, which the Piedmontese began to besiege on 27 April, and to simultaneously threaten Verona.
 The disposition also threatened the Austrian army, arrayed along the Adige and the main road from Verona to Trento and Austria.

 Piedmontese advance towards the Adige (30 April 1848)

 In the face of the Piedmontese threat, Radetzky had occupied an advance position at Pastrengo on the west bank of the Adige.
 On 30 April, the 2nd Army under De Sonnaz advanced to eliminate the enemy bridgehead (14,000 Piedmontese against 8,000 Austrians).
 For three hours, from 11 am until 2 pm, the advance was slow and difficult.
-Charles Albert, growing impatient, pushed forward with three squadrons of mounted carabinieri, between the "Cuneo" brigade and the "Piemonte" brigade.
+Charles Albert, growing impatient, pushed forward with three squadrons of mounted carabinieri, between the Brigade "Cuneo" and Brigade "Piemonte".
 At that moment, the Piedmontese advance revived and some carabinieri came under Austrian fire.
-After a moment of confusion, Major Alessandro Negri di Sanfront spurred on the three squadrons of carabinieri against the enemy, with the king and his bodyguard joining the charge.
+After a moment of confusion, Major Alessandro Negri di Sanfront spurred on the three squadrons of carabinieri against the enemy, with the King and his bodyguard joining the charge.
 The Austrian line was broken; the Piedmontese infantry forced the enemy to retreat.

 Having reached the Adige, the Piedmontese were stopped by Radetzky, who had responded to the enemy advance with an attack on the centre of the Piedmontese formation.
 The attack was easily parried but succeeded in diverting Charles Albert from attempting to cross the Adige.
-The Battle of Pastrengo thus ended in a Piedmontese victory which raised the morale of the Savoyard troops, but their success in eliminating the Austrian bridgehead was incomplete since the east bank of the Adige remained firmly under Radetzky's control.
+The Skirmish of Pastrengo thus ended in a Piedmontese victory which raised the morale of the Savoyard troops, but their success in eliminating the Austrian bridgehead was incomplete since the east bank of the Adige remained firmly under Radetzky's control.